(A) Materials which

 (b) Provide for

-effective drainage and removal of leaks, spills
+effective drainage and removal of leaks, spills, and accumulated

-Prevent run-on into the containment system.
+into the containment system.

 (iii) With each off-site shipment of excluded